paulhayes/Sussex-PPE-mask-adapter/README.md

 * Use Nitrile gloves.

-Should we clean with 70% isopropyl alchohol?
+Clean with 70% isopropyl alchohol, so soap and water.
+Put in sealed bag.